Jan Karon: Career

-Janice, age 18, was on her own with her daughter Candace.
-She took a receptionist job at Walter J. Klein Co., a Charlotte advertising agency.
-Bored with answering the phone, she submitted writing examples.
-Klein soon had her writing advertising copy.
-In her early 20s, Jan married Bill Orth, a Duke Power chemist.
+Jan, age 18, was on her own with her daughter Candace.
+She took a receptionist job at an advertising agency, where she started writing advertising copy.
+In her early 20s, Jan married the chemist Bill Orth.
 Orth was active with her in theater and the Unitarian Church.
 By the late 1960s, Jan and Orth were divorced, and she married a third time, to Arthur Karon, a clothing salesman, and became Jan Karon.
-Arthur moved his wife and her daughter to Berkeley, California, where they lived for three years.
+They moved to Berkeley, California, where they lived for three years.

 In California, Karon practiced Judaism, but she did not convert from Christianity.
-Karon wanted to be a novelist, and tried all through the 1960s.
+She continued to write.
 When Karon's third marriage ended she returned to Charlotte and again worked in advertising.
 By 1985, Karon had moved to Raleigh and the McKinney & Silver advertising agency, where she had worked in the late 1970s.
-Karon and Michael Winslow, a Mckinney designer, collaborated on a tourism campaign, interviewing artisans, musicians and others for print ads aimed at showing that North Carolina had other attractions besides theme parks and big hotels.
-One ad featured mountain musicians under the headline, "The Best Place to Hear Old English Music Is 3,000 Miles West of London."
-The campaign, which ran in National Geographic and other magazines, won the 1987 Kelly Award, the print advertising equivalent of the Academy Award.
-Karon and Winslow split a $100,000 prize.
+An advertising campaign which ran in National Geographic and other magazines, won the 1987 Kelly Award, the print advertising equivalent of the Academy Award.
+Karon and a collaborator split a $100,000 prize.